Souryadeep/Souryadeep/README.md

 #### Current Projects:

-- @**Programming Systems Lab** (Columbia University): Improving system performance w.r.t network I/O using extended-BFP [Link](https://ebpf.io/)
+- 1️⃣**Programming Systems Lab** (Columbia University): Improving system performance w.r.t network I/O using extended-BFP [Link](https://ebpf.io/)
-- @**Operating Systems Course Project** (Columbia University): Implementing custom scheduler for the Linux kernel
+- 2️⃣**Operating Systems Course Project** (Columbia University): Implementing custom scheduler for the Linux kernel
-- @**Embedded Systems Design Course Project** (Columbia University): Implementing a video game using the Intel DE1-SOC board.
+- 3️⃣**Embedded Systems Design Course Project** (Columbia University): Implementing a video game using the Intel DE1-SOC board.
 Project involves both, writing System Verilog code to syntesize hardware on the Cyclone V FPGA and software in C to interface with the hardware (linux device drivers) which includes multiple peripherals like display, keys and the likes, as well as user level code to run the game.